scroll-tech/scroll/contracts/docs/apis/L1GatewayRouter.md

 event RefundETH(address indexed recipient, uint256 amount)
 ```

-Emitted when some ETH is refuned.
+Emitted when some ETH is refunded.